 I’d like to lie and say that every person, home, business and your dog are right for solar.
 But that’s not how we roll here at SolarPowerRocks.
 So, I’m going to direct you to this handy post.
 If that doesn’t help, you know what I’m going to say.
 It’s a phrase that has the word “free” in it.
 For the really clueless, the answer lies here.

 As with many questions in life, the answer is “it depends.”
 It’s a hard lesson to learn, but we’re here to break it to you easy.
 In fact, the answer to this question is actually less straightforward than you might think.
 That why we’ve dedicated a whole page of our website to it..
 We also cover a few more questions like “how much energy will my panels produce?” and “how much money can I save?”

-Both Dave and Solar Fred have written two posts about this with slightly different perspectives.
+We’ve written two posts about this with slightly different perspectives.
 Read both.
 Basically, it’s all about experience and a little homework on your part.
-Check out Dave’s Nine Crucial Installer Considerations and Solar Fred’s 10 key tips to finding a great installer.
+Check out the first: Nine Crucial Installer Considerations and the second: 10 key tips to finding a great installer.